intelops/kubviz/README.md

 #### Configuring mTLS

-To enable mTLS in your application, [follow these steps:](docs/CONFIGURATION_MTLS.md)
+To enable mTLS in your application for agent-to-NATS communication, [follow these steps:](docs/CONFIGURATION_MTLS.md)

 #### TTL - Time-To-Live Feature